 Look for Talent

-If you post a job opening on a job board, there’s no guarantee an A-list candidate will apply.
+If you post Cannabis jobs on a job board, there’s no guarantee an A-list candidate will apply.

 Definitely continue posting your ads on job boards and open up the visibility of your open position.
 However, you should also do your part in reaching out to talent.